-Blockchain technology has the potential to address most of the concerns related to digital identity and make the existing voting systems more robust and secured.
-Multiple blockchain startups have already made their foray in the two sectors and contributing to the security and efficacy of government data and processes.
+Blockchain technology has the potential to address most of the concerns related to digital identity and make the existing voting systems more robust and secure.
+Multiple blockchain startups have already made their foray into the two sectors and contributed to the security and efficacy of government data and processes.

 When it comes to the security industry, identity management with the help of blockchain can help in many ways.
 Digital identities are a great idea, but they have a lot of issues right now.
 It is pretty easy to set up an identity that is fake or even to steal someone else’s identity.
 Passwords are commonly used, but they are not that secure, and the databases that store the passwords are often under attack by hackers.

 Once any of the databases is attacked, the hacker can access all the customer data that is in the system.
 Blockchain could take care of some of these digital identity issues.
-Their identification systems are secure, irrefutable, unique and pretty much impossible for an outside source to gain access to without the proper authorization.
+Their identification systems are secure, irrefutable, unique, and pretty much impossible for an outside source to gain access to without the proper authorization.
 And there are already some companies, like ShoCard, that are building these kinds of systems.
-There are also many applications which make use of blockchain, to store birth certificates, residency info, marriage certificates, driver’s licenses, digital identities, passports and much more.
+There are also many applications that make use of blockchain, to store birth certificates, residency info, marriage certificates, driver’s licenses, digital identities, passports, and much more.

 - Passports of the Future – ShoCard

 ShoCard is an application development company that is working with the blockchain company, Block cypher.
 It has built prototypes that allow you to establish your identity within a secure blockchain environment.
 The ShoCard ID app is available on your phone and can be used to share all kinds of credentials securely.